bitesize biodiversity

 3rd February 4-4.15pm

-In our 3rd week of the campaign we are delighted to announce a Special Bitesize Biodiversity Session where Patrick Kirwan will tell us all about Rushes.
-We will celebrate renewal and Ireland’s biodiversity heritage for St Brigid’s Day.
+In our 3rd week of the campaign we held a Special Bitesize Biodiversity Session where Patrick Kirwan told us all about Rushes.
+We celebrated renewal and Ireland’s biodiversity heritage for St Brigid’s Day.

 -